-Name, Address and Age Year Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years or Longer Number of Portfolios in AB Fund Complex Overseen by Director Other Public Directorships Currently Held by Director D. James Guzy,# 79 Class Two (Each Fund 2017) Each Fund: 11 Chairman of the Board of SRC Computers, Inc. (semi- conductors), with which he has been associated since prior to 2011.
-He served as Chairman of the Board of PLX Technology (semi- conductors) since prior to 2011 until November 2013.
-He was a director of Intel Corporation (semi- conductors) from 1969 until 2008, and served as Chairman of the Finance Committee of such company for several years until May 2008.
-He has served as a director or trustee of one or more of the AB Funds since 1982.
-110 None Nancy P. Jacklin,# 67 Class One (Each Fund 2019) † Each Fund: 10 Professorial Lecturer at the Johns Hopkins School of Advanced International Studies (2008-2015).
-U.S. Executive Director of the International Monetary Fund (which is responsible for ensuring the stability of the international monetary system), (December 2002- May 2006); Partner, Clifford Chance (1992-2002); Sector Counsel, International Banking and Finance, and Associate General Counsel, Citicorp (1985-1992); Assistant General Counsel (International), Federal Reserve Board of Governors (1982-1985); and Attorney Advisor, U.S. Department of the Treasury (1973-1982).
+Name, Address and Age Year Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years and Other Information by Director Other Directorships Currently Held by Director William H. Foulk, Jr.,# Class Two (2020) AGHIF: 25 ANMIF and ACMIF: 16 Investment Adviser and an Independent Consultant since prior to 2013.
+Previously, he was Senior Manager of Barrett Associates, Inc., a registered investment adviser.
+He was formerly Deputy Comptroller and Chief Investment Officer of the State of New York and, prior thereto, Chief Investment Officer of the New York Bank for Savings.
+He has served as a director or trustee of various AB Funds since 1983, and was Chairman of the Independent Directors Committees of the AB Funds from 2003 until early February 2014.
+He served as Chairman of such AB Funds from 2003 through December 2013.
+He is also active in a number of mutual fund related organizations and committees.
+96 None Nancy P. Jacklin,# 69 Class One (2019) Each Fund: 12 Private investor since prior to 2013.
+Professorial Lecturer at the Johns Hopkins School of Advanced International Studies (2008-2015).
+U.S. Executive Director of the International Monetary Fund (which is responsible for ensuring the stability of the international monetary system), (December 2002-May 2006); Partner, Clifford Chance (1992-2002); Sector Counsel, International Banking and Finance, and Associate General Counsel, Citicorp (1985-1992); Assistant General Counsel (International), Federal Reserve Board of Governors (1982-1985); and Attorney Advisor, U.S. Department of the Treasury (1973-1982).
 Member of the Bar of the District of Columbia and of New York; and member of the Council on Foreign Relations.
 She has served as a director or trustee of the AB Funds since 2006 and has been Chairman of the Governance and Nominating Committees of the AB Funds since August 2014.
-110 None
+96 None